Pierro7430/PierreJustHedeHauy_6_16022022/README.md

 Then, clone this repo, run `npm install`

-Change the values in the file .env_EXAMPLE and rename the file : .env
+Change the values in the file .env_EXAMPLE and rename the file .env

 ## Usage ##

-readme :.env enxemple
 Run `nodemon server`